YohannPeltier/YohannPeltier_6_26082021/README.md

 From the "frontend" folder, run `npm install`.
 From the "backend" folder, run `npm install`.

-Create an .env file locally.
+Create an .env file locally in backend folder.
 You can duplicate .env.example and name the new copy .env.
 Adapt the variables to your needs.

 ## Usage